Why Are DevOps Salaries So High? (Over $130,000 / year)

 It might seem that companies only care about profits.
 But they actually care about time as well.
 The sooner they get software and services to market, the sooner they can sell them.

-Now let's get to the last reason in our list.
+Now, let's get to the last reason on our list.

 5. DevOps Requires a Long List of Skills

-• Cloud computing services like AWS, Microsoft Azure, or Google Cloud.
+- Cloud computing services include AWS, Microsoft Azure, and Google Cloud.

-• Tools for automation.
-For example: infrastructure as code, configuration management, continuous integration, continuous delivery, and software testing tools.
+- Tools for automation.
+For example, IaC, configuration management, continuous integration, continuous delivery, and software testing tools.

 You can imagine that it takes time to get all of these skills.
-And people who invested that time are not going to work for a low salary.
+People who invest that time are not going to work for a low salary.
 Naturally, they ask for more money as the years go by.

 So there you have it.
 These are the five big reasons why salaries are so high.
 Let's mention them again to recap: